j-kieffer/theta-implementations/README.md

-We do not experiment with the [abelfunctions](https://github.com/abelfunctions/abelfunctions/tree/master) package.
-We refer to the paper [Computing Theta Functions with Julia](https://msp.org/jsag/2021/11-1/p05.xhtml) for experimental comparisons between Theta.jl and abelfunctions.
-We also thank Christian Klein for sharing with us the Matlab code associated to the paper [Efficient computation of multidimensional theta functions](https://www.sciencedirect.com/science/article/pii/S0393044019300555), which is not included here.
+We do not experiment with the [abelfunctions](https://github.com/abelfunctions/abelfunctions/tree/master)
+package: see the paper [Computing Theta Functions with Julia](https://msp.org/jsag/2021/11-1/p05.xhtml) for experimental comparisons between Theta.jl and abelfunctions.
+We thank Christian Klein for sharing with us the Matlab code associated to the paper [Efficient computation of multidimensional theta functions](https://www.sciencedirect.com/science/article/pii/S0393044019300555), which is not included here.

-We run two kinds of experiments:
+We run two kinds of experiments with the above software packages:

 - First, we fix a small precision of 64 bits, let the dimension $g$ vary from 1 to 6, and measure how much time it takes to evaluate $\theta_{0,0}(0,\tau)$